opasik/The_Cure_Analysis/README.md

 ## Code
 Tempalte code is provided in the the_cure_analysis.ipynb notebook file.
-Dataset thecure.csv was downloaded from the Spotify using code from following project:
+Dataset thecure.csv was downloaded from the Spotify.